kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 * Gaming

 ### Picture Creation
 A picture can be created using any one of the functions shown below.
-A couple of things to note are the following:
+There are a couple of things that you should be aware of:
 * A newly created picture is located at at the canvas position (0, 0) to begin with.
 It can then be positioned at any other location by using the `pic.setPosition(x, y)` command or being part of a row, column, or stack of pictures.
 * Normally, a picture's position is the location of it's bottom-left corner.
-Exceptions to this are the ellipse, the circle, and the arc, which have their center located at their position.
+Exceptions to this are the ellipse, the circle, and the arc, which are positioned at their center.

 | Function | Description |
 | :--- | :--- |